AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 Two intake modes.
 Tier determines which applies.

-**Automated Intake — Tier 1 and Tier 2**
+**Automated Intake — Tier 0 and Tier 2**
 24/7.
 File a `10-audit-request.yml` issue at any time.
-Payment via Stripe is confirmed automatically by the audit-verify workflow before any work begins.
+Payment via Stripe is confirmed automatically by the audit‑verify workflow before any work begins.
 Badge delivered digitally upon certification.
 No call required.
 No scheduling required.
 The filing and payment are the scope.

-**Architect-Led Intake — Tier 3, Tier 4, and Tier 5**
+**Architect‑Led Intake — Tier 1, Tier 3, Tier 4, and Tier 5**
 Monday and Tuesday only.
 Submissions filed on any other day are not processed that week.
 Delivery on the following weekend — reports delivered Saturday or Sunday via scheduled reply on the issue thread.